Iceland by Sea Ocean Cruise Family Multi-Adventure Tour - 20s & Beyond

 - Hike volcanic moonscapes and crater rims, craggy seaside cliffs and untamed islands on off-the-beaten-path excursions

-- Bike through fishing villages and windswept coastlines with panoramic views of the blue north Atlantic, snowy mountains and jagged rock formations
+- Discover fishing villages and windswept coastlines with panoramic views of the blue north Atlantic, snowy mountains and jagged rock formations

 - Relax on board your luxurious and intimate Ponant superyacht, where fine French cuisine, open-air lounges, a pool and spa treatments await

 Kick off your Iceland adventure with a hike in the rugged landscape around active volcano, Mount Hengill | In the stunning Reykjadalur Valley, discover bubbling mud pots, hot springs and a steaming waterfall—dip a toe (or take a soak!) in the thermal warm waters | Journey through Snæfellsjökull National Park's quintessential landscapes—seaside cliffs, otherworldly rock formations and rolling farmlands | Hike along the coast, looking for kittiwakes, gulls and arctic terns | Standing on a black-sand beach, catch the sight of dramatic rocks emerging from the sea | While sailing on our luxurious ship, grab a pair of binoculars and search for whales and seabirds.

 Head out on foot to explore the emerald green island of Grímsey—home to over 60 species of birds and, between April and August, one of the largest colonies of the Atlantic puffin | View striking basalt columns formed by heavy lava flow meeting the cold sea | Between the North Atlantic and snowcapped mountains, bike along Eyjafjördur through quaint fishing villages.